Donnell J. Creel

 Testing infants for ERGs

 Infants up to about 2 years of age can usually be tested without sedation by the parent holding them bundled in a blanket.
 It is difficult to convince a child less than 5 years of age to allow a contact lens or speculum recording electrode in their eye.
 Alternatively, the child is sedated or anesthetized.
+Oral glucose or sucrose can be used for analgesia for procedures in infants up to 18 months of age, including recording ERGs (Pasek & Huber, 2012).

 ERG testing is also sometimes performed as part of a more extensive exam under anesthesia (EUA).
 Few laboratories have Ganzfeld stimulators that can be tilted and placed over the face of a sedated patient and it is difficult to use such equipment in the operating room.
 Thus flash stimuli with sedated patients are usually delivered with a strobe lamp (Fig. 7) or LED stimulators.
 Mesopic single flashes, oscillatory potentials and 30 Hz flicker can be used to evaluate retinal function.